DataInfamous/pediatric-cancer-research-gaps/README.md

 |Aggregated categories |ρ = -0.806 (p = 0.005)|
 |Disaggregated subtypes|ρ = 0.18 (p = 0.67)   |

 The initial signal does not persist when disease categories are disaggregated into clinically meaningful subtypes.
+This is the primary result of the analysis.

 -----